datagistips/validator-cli/README.md

 The mapping file, in the above animation, is created and named `data-mapping.csv`

-> Note that with the GUI Assistant, the data is also transformed at the same time.
+> ℹ️ Note that with the GUI Assistant, the data is also transformed at the same time.

 It has the following 2-column source-to-destination structure :